jhrcook/100DaysOfSwift2/README.md

 **Day 24 - April 22, 2020:**
 I continued with the BetterSleep project where we trained and implemented a simple CoreML model using CreateML.
 The codegen is wonderful.

+**Day 25 - April 24, 2020:**
+I wrapped up the BetterSleep project and began the WordScramble game app.
+This looks like it will provide a good intro to working with strings.